Read the following product release schedule and determine whether it’s a smart and logical plan:

-A google search will uncover plenty of blog posts and articles from that era, written by frustrated iPhone 1 users annoyed at the lack of such seemingly simple functionality.
+A google search will uncover plenty of blog posts and articles from that era written by frustrated iPhone 1 users annoyed at the lack of such seemingly simple functionality.
 And you won’t find the tone of those articles changing to relief until years later, when Apple introduced cut, copy and paste for the iPhone with its release of iOS 3.

 This decision offers a nice illustration of a key difference between the product roadmap for a startup and that of a more established company.
 At the startup phase, you will be focused on new, disruptive products and features, and your goal will be to get a minimum viable product to market as quickly as possible.

-Now, you might be thinking, Apple was by no means a startup when it launched the iPhone.
+Now, you might be thinking, that Apple was by no means a startup when it launched the iPhone.
 That’s true — Apple was already a multibillion-dollar behemoth.
 But the iPhone team treated the project very much like a startup.
 Part of that involved making tough decisions — like trimming everything from the roadmap that wasn’t absolutely necessary to get their disruptive new product out the door.

-Let’s look at a few of the components that will characterize a startup’s product roadmap, and distinguish it from the roadmap of companies at more mature stages of life.
+Let’s look at a few of the components that will characterize a startup’s product roadmap and distinguish it from the roadmap of companies at more mature stages of life.

 For several reasons, the time horizon of a product roadmap for a startup will generally be shorter than a roadmap for a larger and more mature company.
-In fact, oftentimes roadmaps from a start-up company don’t even include dates, but rather focus on the next few strategic initiatives that they need to focus on.
+In fact, oftentimes, roadmaps from a start-up company don’t even include dates but rather focus on the next few strategic initiatives that they need to focus on.

-A startup will in many cases be looking to introduce something new and disruptive as quickly as possible — so that the company can start capturing attention, new users and real-world feedback.
+A startup will, in many cases, be looking to introduce something new and disruptive as quickly as possible — so that the company can start capturing attention, new users, and real-world feedback.

 Keeping the roadmap short allows a startup to release sooner, gauge responses, identify problems, and adjust plans and priorities quickly.